FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 )

-If any periodic signal $x(t)$ can be expressed as a weighted sum of complex exponentials thanks to the synthesis @eq-harmonic, then we can compute its correlation with a complex exponential of frequency $k omega_0$ for any $k in ZZ$ as fol lows:
+If any periodic signal $x(t)$ can be expressed as a weighted sum of complex exponentials thanks to the synthesis @eq-harmonic, then we can compute its correlation with a complex exponential of frequency $k omega_0$ for any $k in ZZ$ as follows:
 #math.equation(
   block: true,
   numbering: none,